Research & Analysis Wing: Secretary (Research)

 At the time of R&AW's inception in 1968, the Indira Gandhi-led government had designated the position of Secretary (Research) on par with other secretaries, such as the Home Secretary and the Foreign Secretary.
-However, that status was degraded and redesignated as Director, R&AW - by the Morarji Desai-led government in 1977; nevertheless, the pre-1977 designation was reinstated by the Rajiv Gandhi-led government in 1986.
+However, that status was degraded and redesignated as Director, R&AW – by the Morarji Desai-led government in 1977; nevertheless, the pre-1977 designation was reinstated by the Rajiv Gandhi-led government in 1986.

-The Secretary (Research) is appointed by the Prime Minister vis-à-vis the Appointments Committee of the Cabinet for an initial period of two years, with extensions permisible if the service of the officeholder is deemed fit for such extension.
-The longest serving chief was R. N. Kao, who held the office from R&AW's inception in 1968 upto his retirement in 1977.
+The Secretary (Research) is appointed by the Prime Minister vis-à-vis the Appointments Committee of the Cabinet for an initial period of two years, with extensions permissible if the service of the officeholder is deemed fit for such extension.
+The longest serving chief was R. N. Kao, who held the office from R&AW's inception in 1968 up to his retirement in 1977.

-Although R&AW has its own specialized service cadre - the Research and Analysis Service (RAS), most of the organization's chiefs have been drawn from the Indian Police Service (IPS) - a practice whch has often been criticized.
+Although R&AW has its own specialized service cadre – the Research and Analysis Service (RAS), most of the organization's chiefs have been drawn from the Indian Police Service (IPS) – a practice which has often been criticized.
 To date, N. F. Suntook and Vikram Sood are the only non-IPS officers to have ever led R&AW.